RxSwiftCommunity/RxAlamofire/README.md

 ## Requirements

-RxAlamofire requires Swift 5.1 and dedicated versions of Alamofire (5.1.0) and RxSwift (5.1.0).
+RxAlamofire requires Swift 5.1 and dedicated versions of Alamofire (5.4.1) and RxSwift (6.0.0).

+For the last RxSwift 5.1 support, please use RxAlamofire 5.7.1.

 For the last Swift 5.0 support, please use RxAlamofire 5.1.0.